-In the process of initial analysis of study programs obtained from all HEI and surveys from industry partners, consortium partners decided to analyse also curriculum guidelines for undergraduate degree programs from other electrical and computer engineering fields.
-Our aim is to unite initial analysis obtained from all HEI and industry partners, formulate a guidelines document for the curriculum modernization and show how those graduates will differ from other computer engineering and computing disciplines.
+In the process of initial analysis of study programs obtained from all HEIs and surveys from industry partners, the consortium partners decided to also analyse curriculum guidelines for undergraduate degree programs from other electrical and computer engineering fields.
+Our aim is to unite initial analyses obtained from all HEIs and industry partners, formulate a guidelines document for the curriculum modernization and show how those graduates will differ from other computer engineering and computing disciplines.